 Our multi-tiered system of supports is designed to reduce youth violence and abuse in the home.
 This prevention program includes positive parenting workshops, multi-family groups and incentives to help families develop strategies for building and restoring respectful relationships.
 Individualized clinical services are also available.

 Our program features Step-Up, a research-based curriculum used nationally and internationally for decades, and Positive Solution for Families (PSF), a research-supported parenting series.

 Protecting Youth and Families

-Positive Solutions for Families Program
+Tier I: Solutions for Families

-The Step-Up model curriculum has both parent and youth components that address responding to abuse and promoting safety, restoring healthy relationships in the family, and setting boundaries and/or regaining parental leadership.
+The Step-Up curriculum is facilitated in a series of multi-family groups that address responding to abuse and promoting safety, restoring respectful relationships in the family, setting boundaries and regaining parental leadership.

 Family safety is the top priority of the intervention with development of a safety plan and weekly check-ins to set goals and monitor the youth’s progress.

 Learning to take responsibility for behavior by talking about it in check-in sets the foundation for youth to learn and practice new skills for changing their behavior and for parents to learn new skills to support their teen’s behavior change.

 Through a series of skill building sessions parents and teens learn together and separately.
 The curriculum uses restorative processes, violence prevention tools, and cognitive behavioral strategies.